 - Create a posting form using WPUF.

-- Create a new page and copy-paste the shortcode that you generated after creating the form in previous step.
+- Create a new page and copy-paste the shortcode that you generated after creating the form in the previous step.

 That's pretty much it.
-Save the page, and send the page link to your registered guest bloggers to submit their post.
+Save the page, and send the page link to your registered guest bloggers to submit their posts.
 They will be prompted to pay according to what you've set (subscription or pay per post).
 If pay per post is set, they'll be asked to pay that amount via PayPal.
-If subscription model is set, they'll be asked to subscribe to a pack.
+If the subscription model is set, they'll be asked to subscribe to a pack.
 And when they do, they will be allowed the number of posts set by your subscription pack.

 As you can see, the process requires a bit of time and understanding of how WP User Frontend Pro works but once you get the hang of it — and you will get the hang of it soon, it's really easy and straightforward.
 You don't have to do this every day!
-Just setup once and let your guest bloggers pay to appear in front of your wide audience.
+Just set up once and let your guest bloggers pay to appear in front of your wide audience.

 What's your take on charging guest bloggers to submit content on your site?